thongnguyens/thongnguyens/README.md

 ---

-## Contacts / Feedbacks
+## Contacts

-**Contact / Feedback:** Please open an Issue on Gmail, GitHub or leave a comment in a PR.
+**>** Please open an Issue on Gmail, GitHub or leave a comment in a PR.
 Contributions through Issues—such as bug reports, suggestions, or documentation fixes — are always welcome! 🚀

 <!-- QUICK LINKS / BADGES (minimal, accessible, Google-like) -->
 <p align="center">